etn-ccis/blui-doc-it/README.md

 ## Builds and Deployment
 The Doc-it project is configured with automated builds and deployment scripts.

-When changes are committed to the Dev branch, they are automatically run through the test scripts and if the tests pass, the site is deployed to the staging server in Azure.
+When changes are committed to the dev branch, they are automatically run through the test scripts and if the tests pass, the site is deployed to the staging server.

-When changes are committed to the master branch and the tests pass, the changes are automatically deployed to pxblue.etn.com.
+When changes are committed to the master branch and the tests pass, the changes are automatically deployed to pxblue.github.io.